- Name: Dairugger XV

 Review by JoshB

 This may look like that small Voltron you had as a kid, but it's not.
-This is the real deal - the GB-73 ST Dairugger XV that the Matchbox Vehicle Voltron was based off of.
+This is the real deal - the GB-73 ST Dairugger XV that the Matchbox Vehicle Voltron was based on.

 In the 80s it was not uncommon for American toy companies to license Japanese properties and bring over their toys.
 But due to some kid choking on a Battlestar Galactica missile, we had all these safety rules now which meant any cool Japanese toy brought over was going to be instantly neutered.